pmanojlovic/flint/docs/masking.md

 ## Eroding output islands

-The output binary clean masks are naturally at the resolution of the input images.
+Output binary clean masks are naturally at the resolution of the input image (at least in `flint`).
 All pixels that reside in an island are candidate pixels where cleaning is allowed to occur.
 Consider an unresolved source that is perfectly aligned to the discrete pixel grid.
 In principal its clean component should be contained entirely to a single pixel.
-However, as the source is sufficiently bright that would be a collection of pixels that would be significant enough to pass initial stastical tests (by virtue of the correlation of adjantent pixels via the convolution of the dirty beam).
-Should deep cleaning be employed it is possible that small perturbations from the noise underlying a source to be cleaned.
+However, as the source is sufficiently bright the resulting mask is made up of many pixels (i.e. the shape the restoring beam).
+Should deep cleaning be employed it is possible that small perturbations from the noise underlying a source would also be cleaned.

-A binary erosion process where the structure is the shape of the restoring beam at a particular power level can suppress this effect.
+A binary erosion process with the erosision structure set to the shape of the restoring beam at a particular power level can be used to 'contract' all pixel masks.
+The output should better reflect where clean components ought to be placed.
 See the `MaskingOptions.beam_shape_erode` and `MaskingOptions.beam_shape_erode_minimum_response` options to activate and control this process.
-The minimum response should be set between 0 to 1, where numbers closer to 0 represent a larger structure function.
-That is to say for the islands need to be _larger_ for pixels to remain after the erosion for as the minimum response approaches 0.
-As the minimum response approaches 1 smaller islands will survive the erosion process.
+The minimum response should be set between 0 to 1, where numbers closer to 0 represent a larger binary erosion structure shape.
+That is to say islands need to be _larger_ for any pixels to remain as `MaskingOptions.beam_shape_erode_minimum_response` approaches 0.

-The output eroded mask aims to better capture where the clean components are likely to be placed during deconvolution, restricting where cleaning is allow to occur.

 ## Accessing via the CLI